When it comes to energy-efficient HVAC installation in Champaign, there’s good news for your family this tax period.

 Is There a Maximum Amount I Can Claim?

 Yes, there’s a lifetime limit of $500 per home.
-This means if you have taken this incentive in previous years, you are required to decrease any credit you claimed earlier.
+This means if you have used this reduction in previous years, you should lower any credit you claimed earlier.

-If you have claimed the highest amount, you won’t be eligible for any additional incentives with this extension.
+If you have claimed the highest amount, you won’t be eligible for any additional reductions through this extension.

-Credits are restricted for a couple of participating equipment:
+Credits are restricted for a couple of eligible solutions:

 - Windows and skylights—$200